This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Types of winter greenhouses

 Greenhouses and polytunnels aren’t just for farmers.
 There are many sizes, shapes, and types of walk-in structures that can be used to winter harvest cold season vegetables and herbs from a backyard garden.
 Some structures are sold in kits while others are DIY’d by handy gardeners.
+A few examples of types of home greenhouses:

 - Metal-framed glass greenhouse